SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 It benefits from the same canvas-level decisions:

 - commands are already normalized
-- layers already exist as explicit boundaries
+- layers and clips already exist as explicit ordered boundaries
 - the frame already describes whether a native surface is available

 The WebGPU public helpers reach this point in a target-first way: